keithbsmiley-other/emilysite/_pages/the-silvestrian-chapter-one.md

 </p>

 <p>
 The old man shifted his weight.
-"It's terrible what the king's done to your people."
+“It’s terrible what the king’s done to your people.”
 </p>

 <p>
-"Yes."
+“Yes.”
 </p>

 <p>